 Folly Beach Pier Replacement

-The Folly Beach Fishing Pier is a Lowcountry icon.
-Thousands of locals and visitors have fond memories of fishing, dancing or enjoying the views.
-As the current 1045-foot-long pier, opened in 1995, reaches the end of its useful life, Charleston County Parks is honored to announce the creation of the next Folly Beach Fishing Pier that will serve our community for generations to come.
+The gift shop and observation deck of the Folly Beach Pier are open to the public while replacement construction continues for the remainder of the pier structure.
+The new Folly Beach Pier is expected to open in the Spring of 2023.
+As the former, which opened in 1995, reached the end of its useful life, Charleston County Parks is moving forward with the creation of the next Folly Beach Fishing Pier that will serve our community for generations to come.
+Follow along with the entire transition here.

 Why is the pier being replaced?

-The Edwin S. Taylor Folly Beach Fishing Pier opened in the summer of 1995, but is now reaching the end of its useful life due to deterioration in the wood pilings caused by marine wood borer worms.
+The current Folly Beach Fishing Pier opened in the summer of 1995 but reached the end of its useful life due to deterioration in the wood pilings caused by marine borers.
 Timber pile piers typically have an average life expectancy of 20-25 years.

 In 2013, we began dive inspections of the pilings, and the most severely deteriorated piles were repaired by an encapsulation process that encased the deteriorated piles in cement.
-The encapsulation not only killed the wood-eating worms, it also strengthened the piles and the structural integrity of the pier.
-The diamond-head has had one-half of the piles encapsulated to insure integrity of the pier head for dances, and the walkway has been continually inspected and pile encapsulated as needed to insure it is safe for fishing and sightseeing.
+The encapsulation not only killed the wood-eating borers, but it also strengthened the piles and the structural integrity of the pier.
+The diamond-head has had nearly one-half of the piles encapsulated to ensure the integrity of the pier head for dances, and the walkway has been inspected to ensure it is safe for fishing and sightseeing.

-Although the current pier has been determined to be safe by our consultants, there are still many piles remaining that will continue to deteriorate further with worm damage.
+Although the former pier was determined to be safe by our consultants, there were still many piles remaining that will continue to deteriorate further with worm damage.

 What to Expect on the New Pier

-The new pier will include all of the elements our visitors love about the existing pier, including fishing stations, the perfect spot to watch the sun rise and set, and the beloved Moonlight Mixer dance series.
+The new pier will offer all of the elements visitors love about the existing pier, including fishing stations, places to watch the sunset, and the beloved Moonlight Mixer dance series.
+It will continue to offer public restrooms, retail facilities, benches and a shade structure over the pier head.

 Folly Beach Pier History